 Kenya has a well-established private, international sector serving both expatriates and local elites, with schools clustered around Nairobi, Mombasa, Nakuru and Kisumu.
 The vast majority teach in English and offer a British curriculum but International Baccalaureate programmes are increasingly popular.

 Many private schools offer boarding education and some have religious foundations, while French, German, Japanese and Swedish schools can be found in Nairobi, which has a large expat community.
-There are six IB World Schools in Kenya, which all teach in English, and all are authorised to offer the International Baccalaureate Diploma.
+There are eight IB World Schools in Kenya, which all teach in English, and six are authorised to offer the International Baccalaureate Diploma.

 Three IB programmes are taught by the prestigious Aga Khan Academy schools in Nairobi and Mombasa, while Braeburn Garden Estate School, which is part of the home-grown Braeburn education group, offers the IB Diploma alongside A-levels.

 The group runs seven schools in Kenya, of which four are based in and around Nairobi, with the others in Mombasa, Kisumu and Nanyuki.
 The schools follow the English national curriculum leading to A-levels and IGCSEs and two of them offer weekly boarding.

 Education is compulsory for 12 years from age six to 17 and free in state schools.
 Children normally attend one year of nursery school before starting primary school, which is divided into lower and upper levels, each lasting four years.
 In the final year, pupils take the primary school leaving exam, which is used to allocate places at selective secondary schools.

 State secondary schools are divided into national, provincial and district levels,with national schools taking pupils with the highest scores.
 After four years’ of secondary education, students take the Kenya Certificate of Secondary Education.
 Matriculation is based on students’ eight best scores.
 Kenya has 48 universities, of which 22 are private.